Francisco Domenech: Professional & Gubernatorial Career

 In 2010 he founded and managed until December 2024 Politank*, Corp. a bipartisan government affairs firm in Puerto Rico which has represented Fortune 100 and 500 clients, and which hired Puerto Rico's former Secretary of State and Senate President Kenneth McClintock and at one point Guillermo San Antonio-Acha, former Legal Counsel to the Governor during Governor Aníbal Acevedo Vilá's administration and who served from late 2014 until early 2017 as the Popular Democratic Party of Puerto Rico (PPD) Electoral Commissioner.

 He managed three (3) successful presidential campaigns within the Puerto Rico Physicians Association, the statutorily created organization to which the islands' approximately 11,000 physicians mandatorily belong, to elect in 2014, reelect in 2016, and again reelect in 2018 the organization's current president, Dr. Víctor Ramos.
 The reelection of Ramos on April 10, 2016, resulted in a majority of 71.6% in a three-way race.
 The third re-election of Dr. Ramos, led by Domenech, took place on April 22, 2018, by another comfortable margin of 67% of all the votes cast.
 It was an even more historical feat than his two prior victories led by Domenech, because in the 25 years of the Colegio Médico's existence, no one candidate had ever been elected three (3) times to its presidency.

-Mr. Domenech is also an investor in the public markets, in closed-end funds, and startups on which he sits on the board of directors.
+Since January 2025, Domenech has served a dual leadership role as the Chief of Staff of Puerto Rico's Government and the executive director of the Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF).
+In this role he acts as the principal advisor to Governor Jenniffer González Colón and is entrusted with supervising the daily operations of the entire Executive Branch, including coordinating the Constitutional Cabinet and all public agencies.

+In his capacity as Chief of Staff, he has managed the government's portfolio of complex negotiations, maintaining high-level involvement in critical areas such as energy and overseeing the state budget.